-- 1. The primary net of the ALERT PLUS system (i.e. "crash phone") is activated by the control tower.
+1. The primary net of the ALERT PLUS system (i.e. "crash phone") is activated by the control tower.
 The stations on the primary crash phone circuit are as follows:

-- a.
+a.
 Control Tower.

-- b.
+b.
 Radar room.

-- c.
+c.
 Helicopter Search and Rescue (SAR).

-- d.
+d.
 Flight Planning.

-- e.
+e.
 Naval Medical Clinic (Quarterdeck).

-- 2. Flight Planning activates the secondary net of the ALERT PLUS system (i.e. "crash phone").
+2. Flight Planning activates the secondary net of the ALERT PLUS system (i.e. "crash phone").
 The stations on the secondary crash phone circuit are as follows:

-- a.
+a.
 Flight Planning.

-- b.
+b.
+SAR.

+c.
+ATR ECHO.

+d.
+HAZELRIG.

+e.
+Weapons.

+f.
+Fuel Farm.

+g.
+VXX.

+h.
+HGR 144.

+i.
 NAS Patuxent River Safety, Building 588.

-- c.
+j.
 Photo Lab, Bldg.
 1354.

-- d.
+k.
 NAS Patuxent River CDO.

-- e.
-Applicable squadron.

-- f.
-AFM
+1. All squadrons.

-- 3. Tower or Flight Planning activates the SAR Crash Warbler.
+3. Tower or Flight Planning activates the SAR Crash Warbler.
 Warbler outlets are also located in the Air Operations Building and the SAR Ready Room, Hangar 110.

-- 4. The primary crash phone circuits and the SAR Crash Warbler shall be tested daily at 0730.
+4. The primary crash phone circuits and the SAR Crash Warbler shall be tested daily at 0730 (Mon-Fri), and 0830 (Sat-Sun).
 The secondary crash phone shall be tested on Mondays (except holidays) following the primary crash phone test.

 - 5. Normally, ATC will be the reporting activity for all crashes occurring on the station.
 However, any person observing a crash either on or off the station should report the occurrence to an emergency dispatcher by dialing 911 and give the following information.
-Squadron Duty Officers or other persons receiving crash reports from outside sources should obtain the following information:

-- a.
-Type of aircraft.

-- b.
-Side number or other identifying numbers.

-- c.
-Location of crash site in relation to known landmarks.

-- d.
-Damage to aircraft or property.

-- e.
-Survivors or injuries, if known.

-- f.
-Name, address, and telephone number of reporting person.

-- 6. Tower or Flight Planning will contact GEM to initiate examination of all communications, navigational aids, and radar systems active at time of incident, and safeguard all evidentiary media and materials as per NATOPS guidance for aircraft mishaps and/or hazards.
+Squadron Duty Officers or other persons receiving crash reports from outside sources should obtain the following information: - a.
+Type of aircraft. - b.
+Side number or other identifying numbers. - c.
+Location of crash site in relation to known landmarks. - d.
+Damage to aircraft or property. - e.
+Survivors or injuries, if known. - f.
+Name, address, and telephone number of reporting person. - 6.
+Tower or Flight Planning will contact GEM to initiate examination of all communications, navigational aids, and radar systems active at time of incident, and safeguard all evidentiary media and materials as per NATOPS guidance for aircraft mishaps and/or hazards.

-7.1.3 Crash/Emergency Procedures.
+7.1.3 CRASH/EMERGENCY PROCEDURES.